HaiderAltufaily/HaiderAltufaily/README.md

-### Hi there 👋
+###                                                                       Hi there I'm Haider 👋

-- 🔭 I’m currently working on my portfolio
-- 🌱 I’m currently learning NodeJs
+- 🔭 I’m currently learning NodeJs Express and MongoDB
-- 💬 Ask me about anything
+- 🌱 My Goal is to become a MERN Stack developer by the end of this year
-- 📫 How to reach me: haiderlek@gmail.com
+- 📫 Reach out to me: haiderlek@gmail.com